Argatrus/GUI-Text-Based-RPG/devlog.md

 Day 3:
 Created a enemy class which works with inheritance to the parent class.
 Created a heal class which returns a iterator which can be converted to a list for the enemy and player classes.
+Realised i didnt implement accuracy system.